Long before electricity was commonplace, people were aware of the power of electricity through lightning and shocks from electric fish.

 Ancient Egyptian texts refer to these fish as the “Thunderers of the Nile”.

-Patients suffering from ailments such as gout or headaches were told to touch electric fish in the hope that a powerful jolt might cure them.
+Patients suffering from headaches or illnesses like gout were told to touch electric fish in the hope that a powerful jolt might cure them.
 But DON’T try this at home!

 We all know that lightning looks impressive – lighting up the sky and not forgetting the boom of thunder.